 I have gone from using interoffice paper memos and faxes, to seeing emails come into play, gain dominance and now, with the introduction of the strict new Canadian Anti-Spam law, forecast somewhat of a decline.
 We might even have to start talking to people on the phone or mailing them stuff.

-I worked with creative geniuses on conceptual development, filming and editing of a national TV commercial and witnessed all the craziness that goes with it.
+I worked with creative geniuses on conceptual development, filming and editing of a national TV commercial and witnessed all the time that goes into creating 30 seconds.

 I said Twitter was silly and nothing could come of 140 characters.
 But during the flood there was more up-to-the-minute updates on Twitter than anywhere else.
 It is aiding police investigations.
 And it fuels an information junkies quest for more information.
 Crazy wonderful.